Maximum Matchings in Geometric Intersection Graphs: Introduction

 For disk graphs and square graphs, the depth and the density are linearly related; see for example Har-Peled and Quanrud~\cite[Lemma 2.7]{Har-PeledQ17}.
 More generally, bounded depth and bounded density are equivalent whenever we consider homothets of a constant number of shapes.
 Density and depth are usually considered in the context of realistic input models; see de Berg~et~al.~\cite{BergSVK02} for a general discussion.

-Let $\GG_\rho$ be the family of \emph{subgraphs} of intersection graphs of geometric objects in the plane with density at most $\rho$.
-Our goal is to compute a maximum matching in graphs of $\GG_\rho$, assuming the availability of a geometric representation of the graph and a few basic geometric primitives on the geometric objects.
+Let $\GG_\rho$ be the family of \emph{subgraphs} of intersection graphs of geometric objects in the plane with density at most $\rho$.\footnote{Note that by definition, any vertex-induced subgraph of a geometric intersection graph of density at most $\rho$ is also a geometric intersection graph of density at most $\rho$.
+Thus, any graph in $\GG_\rho$ is obtained by omitting edges from some geometric intersection graph of density at most $\rho$ with the same vertex set. } Our goal is to compute a maximum matching in graphs of $\GG_\rho$, assuming the availability of a geometric representation of the graph and a few basic geometric primitives on the geometric objects.
 For this, we consider the density $\rho$ as an additional parameter.
 Naturally, the case $\rho = O(1)$ of \emph{bounded density} is of particular interest.

 In a general graph $G = (V, E)$ with $n$ vertices and $m$ edges, the best running time for computing a maximum matching in $G$ depends on the ratio $m/n$.
 The classic algorithm of Micali and Vazirani~\cite{MicaliV80,Vazirani12} is based on augmenting paths, and it finds a maximum matching in $O(\sqrt{n} m)$ time.
 Mucha and Sankowski~\cite{MuchaS04} use algebraic tools to achieve running time $O(n^\omega)$.
 As we shall see, for $G \in \GG_\rho$, we have $m = O(\rho n)$, and this bound is asymptotically tight.
 Thus, for $G \in \GG_\rho$, the running times of these two algorithms become $O(\rho n^{3/2})$ and $O(n^\omega)$, respectively.